List of Drawn Together characters: Captain Hero

 In "Little Orphan Hero", it is revealed that Hero's real name is Leslie and in "Nipple Ring-Ring Goes to Foster Care" that he earned the name "Captain Hero" when he was 12 years old and masturbated with a hero sandwich in public.
 What would occur in a continuous spiral is Captain Hero telling his 12-year-old self (through a walkie-talkie via an electrical storm) to do stupid things.
-Captain Hero says that the one that did this to him told him to "go screw a garbage disposal", thus causing the "accident" that lost his penis – although he has been shown to possess one, and is particularly resilient to physical harm; he had a sexual relationship with Foxxy for an episode, in which they explored increasingly harmful parasexual activities, including disembowelment.
+Captain Hero says that the one that did this to him told him to "go screw a garbage disposal", thus causing the "accident" that lost his penis – although he has been shown to possess one, and is particularly resilient to physical harm; he had a sexual relationship with Foxxy in "Requiem for a Reality Show", in which they explored increasingly harmful parasexual activities, including disembowelment.

-In original artwork before the show's release, Hero wore tights, and his suit was slightly darker in color and had a different symbol on it.
+In original artwork before the series' release, Hero wore tights, his suit was slightly darker in color and had a different symbol on it.